Influence your education

 According to Swedish law, a student has the right to influence a course via course evaluations.
 The President has decided that all teachers must conduct a course evaluation in which the views of the students will be included.
-By law, the university must report on the changes that have been made during the course resulting from the course evaluations.
+By law, the university must report on the changes that have been made during the course, resulting from the course evaluations.

 Course evaluations vary between courses and programmes.
 They often involve the use of a questionnaire, in paper format or on the course’s website, where you submit your points of view.
 It is important that the criticism of course evaluations is constructive.
-Often, one of the members of the student union (THS) acts as a representative when carrying out the work related to a course evaluation.
+One of the members of the student union (THS) acts as a representative when carrying out the work related to a course evaluation.

-one student an organisation is required – a student union.
+There are many students and many minds at a large university.
+To have an impact on larger issues affecting more than one student an organization is required – a student union.
 According to Swedish law, all universities and university colleges must have a student union.

-all students who are involved in educational matters.
+KTH’s student union is called Tekniska Högskolans Studentkår (THS), which incorporates “THS Utbildning” (Education), which consists of all students who are involved in educational matters.
 They work with the students and listen to their views and opinions about the educational programmes at all levels at KTH.
-If you would like to become involved and have an influence on your educational programme, contact studienämnden (the Study Committee) in your section or the THS heads.
+If you would like to become involved and have an influence on your educational programme, contact the Study Committee in your section or the THS heads.
 Read more at the THS homepage.